albertintech/apai/docs/congress/cmf/fema/constitutional-boundaries-of-proportional-representation.md

 **The Core Distinction:**

-Congress's Elections Clause authority extends to regulating the "manner" of federal elections -- how votes are cast, counted, and translated into winners.
+Congress's Elections Clause authority extends to regulating the "manner" of elections for Senators and Representatives -- how votes are cast, counted, and translated into winners.
 This authority is broad but not unlimited.
 Congress cannot use "manner" regulation to:

 - Override Article I's apportionment structure (seats allocated to states by population)
 - Change who does the choosing (voters must choose individual representatives)